geseib/vpcintro/website/content/Lab3-Applications/70-PrivateLink/70-CreateEndpointService.md

     - **Associate Network Load Balancer**: check to box next to the NLB created earlier, named  **VPC65-NLB-Internal**.
     - Notice the **Included** and **Excluded Availability Zones**. when sharing to other accounts it is a good practice to place the NLB in all Availability Zones to provide complete access no matter which Availiablity Zones the consumer VPCs are in_.
     - Uncheck the **Require acceptance for endpoint**, so you do not have accept the VPC Endpoint when the consumer VPCs create them.
     - Uncheck **Enable private DNS name**. _This is a great feature to automate creation of the DNS entry along with the Endpoint creation for the consumers.
-It requires proof of domain ownership
+It requires proof of domain ownership.
+We dont have a real public DNS domain to use for the lab._
     - Click the **Add Tag**: button and give it a tag with the **Key** as **Name** and the **Value** as something like **VPC65-NLB-VPCES**
     - CLick the **Create service** button to finish